Gege-alii/to_do_list/README.md

 - Completed: Users can mark tasks as completed, and the button will change from "Complete" to "Completed."
 Once completed, a task cannot be edited or marked as incomplete again.

-- Notifications: Users are shown notifications for various actions (e.g., task added, task edited, task not changed, etc.).
+- Notifications: Users are shown notifications for various actions (task added, task edited, task not changed).

 - Persistent Data: All tasks are saved to `localStorage`, ensuring tasks persist even after page reloads.

 Technologies Used

-HTML,  CSS,  JavaScript,  FontAwesome (for icons)
+HTML,  CSS,  JavaScript,  FontAwesome

 live demo: